Skip to content

 Example

-• When creating a service, activate the checkbox MCP enabled.
+• In the service settings, activate the checkbox MCP enabled.
 This option exposes the service to the yunIO MCP server.

 mcp-service